QuentinMaillard/Obsidian-Sapiens_Framework/README.md

 *👉 If you are familiar with github, instead of the first step you can fork this repository and git clone the fork to have a versioned vault.
 This is what I do, it is extremely useful for backups.*

 # 👩‍💻 Usage (standard)
-👉 *This vault is like the LYT-Kit from Nick Milo, it is a proposition, based on personal experience and reflection, so you can nurture your own reflection about your current system, or just use it as a boiler-plate/template for your new system.*
+👉 *This repository is like the LYT-Kit from Nick Milo, it is a proposition, based on personal experience and reflection, so you can nurture your own reflection about your current system, or just use it as a boiler-plate/template for your new system.*

 👉 *Play around, explore, and don't hesitate a second to send me DM to talk about it or anything else, I'll be glad to chit-chat (twitter link at the bottom)*

-There are two main particularities to this system : the **Foundation** —which is the structure of the framework and its underlying particularities— and the **Indexing** system — supported by a dewey-like numbering, and the existing.
+There are three main particularities to this system : the **Foundation** —which is the structure of the framework and its underlying particularities—, the **SAPIENS** structure, and the **Indexing** system — supported by a dewey-like numbering, and the existing.

+## The Foundation
 In the **Foundation**, a folder or note (except for extras) can be of three types:
 - **Space**
 - **Dimension** (of a space) and sub-dimension